Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 LSU Stats and Trends

-- LSU has four wins against the spread in 11 games this season.
+- LSU has played 11 games, with four wins against the spread.

-- The Tigers have covered the spread twice this season when underdogs by 6.5 points or more (in three chances).
+- This year, the Tigers have two against the spread wins in three games as an underdog of 6.5 points or more.

-- LSU's games this season have hit the over on three of 11 set point totals (27.3%).
+- LSU's games this year have hit the over on three of 11 set point totals (27.3%).

-- LSU is 3-6 against the spread and 5-4 overall when the team scores more than 14.9 points.
+- LSU is 3-6 against the spread and 5-4 overall when the team notches more than 14.9 points.

-- In games that LSU totals more than 319.8 yards, the team is 3-5 against the spread and 4-4 overall.
+- In games that LSU amasses more than 319.8 yards, the team is 3-5 against the spread and 4-4 overall.

-- The Tigers have turned the ball over 13 times, two fewer times than the Aggies have forced turnovers (15).
+- This season the Tigers have 13 turnovers, two fewer than the Aggies have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.